 It is so easy to spend on frivolous things nowadays.
 Man, there are some awesome materialistic things to purchase out there!
 You should see my shoe collection from when I worked in retail after deciding to leave landscape architecture.
 What a waste of money those purchases were!

-This is where the budget comes handy.
+This is where the budget comes in handy.
 You know how much you will make, save, and spend each month.
 Live within this budget, stay focused on this budget, and you will live within your means.

 If you are feeling the urge to spend on frivolous things ask yourself this question.
 “Do I want or need this item?”
 Most of the time the answer will come back that you want the item, not need it.